Browser Redirect Questions

 Regular Browser Redirect

 Redirecting browsers is not necessarily bad.
-Many websites use redirects to solve issues such as trying to have less 404 Not Found pages or to lead the user to a newer version of a page or to advertise a product.
+Many websites use them to solve issues, such as trying to have less 404 Not Found pages.
+Others lead the user to a newer version of a page or to advertise a product.
 It is common practice to do so and nothing to be worried about.

-Some websites try to avoid confusion and warn you that you will get redirected in a few seconds with a written message on screen or even tell you to click on a link so you can visit a page so you are redirected indirectly.
-Other sites re-direct you right from the start, when you are visiting them, so by the time they load, they have already completed redirecting you and you have not even noticed.
+Some websites try to avoid confusion and warn you that you will get redirected in a few seconds with a written message on screen or even tell you to click on a link to visit a page, so you are redirected indirectly.
+Other sites re-direct you right from the start, when you are visiting them, so by the time they load, they have already completed redirecting you, and you have not even noticed.

 Redirect Chains and Redirect Loops

-Redirect chains are when a redirect can lead to another redirect and so on, causing multiple redirects.
-An example would be when a website buys a domain name extension such as .org and its pages are located on the .com domain, thus if you visit .org, you will be redirected to the main home page ending in .com.
-Regarded as completely normal website behaviour you have nothing to worry about if you are on the official website of a big media or a service you are deliberately trying to visit and you have typed in the URL correctly.
+Redirect chains are when a redirect can lead to another redirect and so on, causing a loop.
+An example would be when a website buys a domain name extension such as .org, and its pages are located on the .com domain.
+Thus if you visit .org, you will be redirected to the main home page ending in .com.
+Regarded as completely normal website behavior, you have nothing to worry about if you are on the official website of a big media or service you are deliberately trying to visit, and you have typed in the URL correctly.

-Redirect loops is another type.
-In the past it was most often caused by a mistake, but today people fall victim to it in the means of a shady tactic or malicious intent.
-While a mistake could cause a redirection to switch URLs again back to the original source where the action started, sometimes via more pages, this could lead to an infinite loop of redirects.
+Redirect loops are another type.
+It was most often caused by mistake in the past, but today people fall victim to it in the means of a shady tactic or malicious intent.
+While a mistake could cause a redirection to switch URLs again back to the source where the action started, sometimes via more pages, this could lead to an infinite loop.

 Most browsers have a limitation set to prevent this and abide by it and even show an error message when it occurs.
 Labeled RFC 2068, Section 10.3, the specification of the maximum number of cyclical redirections is five.

-However, there could be website owners that try to take advantage of users and try to point them to pages they wish, considering only their personal needs and not that of users.
+However, some website owners could try to take advantage of users and try to point them to pages they wish, considering only their personal needs and not that of users.
 We will describe them in the following paragraphs.

 Redirects which Tamper with Search Engines

-Redirects can be used in number of ways, one of which is to tamper with Search Engines and boosting the positioning of a website in search engine rankings and results.
-This is a highly unethical practice, which is unfortunately part of the Internet.
+Redirects can be used in many ways, one of which is to tamper with Search Engines and boost the positioning of a website in search engine rankings and results.
+This is a highly unethical practice, which is, unfortunately, part of the Internet.
 Mobile users are experiencing such redirects the most in the past few years.

-A prime example for it would be URL hijacking – a procedure where instead of a normal URL-switching script, a website links another one directly, causing the target site to be boosted.
-That happens in the URL where behind the domain name another target website is listed.
+A prime example for it would be URL hijacking – a procedure where instead of a regular URL-switching script, a website links another one directly, causing the target site to be boosted.
+That happens in the URL where behind the domain name, another target website is listed.

-The reason behind misleading redirects is to get search traffic to the landing page of a website, where said website does not have enough ranking power of its own.
-Combined with proper search terms and a number of URLs will land users to a target website.
+The reason behind misleading redirects is to get search traffic to the landing page, where the said website does not have enough ranking power of its own.
+Combined with proper search terms and several URLs will land users to a target website.

 After a search engine finds such a link, it categorizes both sites as identical and removes one of them from the Index.
-Usually such redirects are using the 302 code for temporary redirection of a site.
-Also, that is the main reason for site owners to set their redirects to their main page with code 301 (Moved Permanently), so they are not considered unethical by search engine bots.
+Usually, these are using the 302 code for temporary redirection of a site.
+That is also the main reason for site owners to set their redirects to their main page with code 301 (Moved Permanently), so they are not considered unethical by search engine bots.

-In the end, if a website gets caught performing such rank-stealing, shady tactics, it will get a huge penalization from popular search engines, and may never recover its ranking in search results.
+In the end, if a website gets caught performing such rank-stealing, shady tactics, it will get a substantial penalization from popular search engines and may never recover its ranking in search results.

 Redirects that Boost Visitor Statistics

-That could boost the statistics of a web site in a good way, but sometimes also increase the bounce rate of the site drastically, so it is mainly used by starting websites that just want to up the count of the visitors.
-That is of course unethical and also punished and frowned upon.
+That could boost the statistics of a web site in a good way, but sometimes also increase the bounce rate of the site drastically, so it is mainly used by starting websites that want to up the count of the visitors.
+That is, of course, unethical and also punished.

-In that particular case, however, there are no side effects to users, as they only see a site that looks like the one they wanted to visit or see multiple redirections of different websites and all browsers stop the action after a few of these happen in quick succession.
+In that particular case, however, there are no side effects to users.
+They only see a site that looks like the one they wanted to visit or see multiple redirections of different websites, and all browsers stop the action after a few of these happen in quick succession.